treycole/pythtb/docs/source/examples_rst/index.rst

 If you are unfamiliar with Python or are not sure whether Python and the needed Python modules are installed on your system, see our :doc:`python introduction <../resources>` and :doc:`installation instructions <../install>`.

-You can download each example script below indvidually by clicking on the 'Source code' link under each example.
+You can download each example script below individually by clicking on the 'Source code' link under each example.

 Note that there is also a useful `collection of PythTB sample programs
 <https://minisites.cambridgecore.org/berryphases/ptb_samples.html>`_ that